MakeContributions/DSA/docs/en/Lists/doubly-linked-list.md

 ![doubly linked list](https://github.com/Ayebilla/project/blob/main/doubly-linked-list.PNG?raw=true)

 ## Steps to create a doubly linked list
-A doubly linked list can have one or more elements. start with a single node list and then add elements at the beginning to grow the list. create a new node.

-If this is the first or the only node in the list,let:
-  - prev point to null
+To create an empty list,
+- create head and tail nodes (nodes without data) first
-  - next point to null
+- let the **next pointer** of the head point to the tail node
-  - head point to this new node
+- let the **prev pointer** of the tail point to the head node For a non-empty list,
-If it is not the first, let:
-  - next point to first element (i.e head.next)
+- let the next pointer of the head point to the first real element of the sequence
-  - prev point to null
+- let the prev pointer of the tail point to the last real element of the sequence
-  - head point to this new node

 ## Example